dandgerson/resume/README.md

 ## Dmitry G. Anderson

 Hello, I'm Dmitry G. Anderson - Software Developer and JavaScript Enthusiast.
-I very in love in JS programming and building graphical web interfaces.
+I'm inloved in JS programming and building graphical web interfaces.
 Since November 2016 I dropped all of my others and began training my hard skills in Frontend Development and JavaScript like a weightlifter on steroids before starts.

 I want growing up as much faster as its can and if you can load me cool js frontend stuff ***- I'm ready for action!***